EuroProofNet/europroofnet.github.io/_pages/WG3/Feb2023/admin.md

     * [X] starting date and time: 8 February 2023, 08:00
     * [X] ending date and time: 9 February 2023, 17:00

-- | ] The organizer checks the prices of accommodations and restaurants around the place of the meeting at the dates of the meeting, and sends to the chair a proposal for the daily allowance.
+- [X] The organizer checks the prices of accommodations and restaurants around the place of the meeting at the dates of the meeting, and sends to the chair a proposal for the daily allowance.

-    * [ ] daily allowance:
+    * [X] daily allowance: 100 (hotel 50-60, meal 15-20)

 - [ ] The chair sets up the event on https://e-services.cost.eu/, but not the LOS yet (this will be done later).